chef-boneyard/libarchive/README.md

 ### libarchive::default

-Include this recipe before leveraging any of the LWRPs provided by this cookbook.
+Include this recipe before using the `libarchive_file` resource provided by this cookbook.
 It will install the necessary libarchive packages on your node and the necessary libarchive rubygem as a chef_gem.

 ## libarchive_file Resource/Provider